Monday, November 17, 2025

 RR keep IN on Game Turn 2.
 They Fire the SAW stacked with an AR Pin the AR Fig but miss the - more important - kneeling SAW Fig.

-The TL enters and Clears the building.
+The TL enters and Clears the building for a Victory Point.

 The green chip marks Hidden; yellow is Pinned; blue is Fig Activated.
 The adjacent Fig Runs around the building and re-positions himself with better Fire lanes.